Sunday 13th June, 2021.

 Given these strange times we will be making some changes to this years event to make it ‘Covid compliant’.
 Of course the event remains subject to government restrictions but is they lockdown roadmap is implemented we will have an event.

-Two events in one with a Touring Assembly to start and a Concours D’Elegance at the finish.
 Similar to the St Georges Day event navigation is easy and entrants can choose one of three intertwining routes.
+Unfortunatley we will be unable to hold our Concours this year but we hope you will enjoy the run.

-This is the 58th running of this event starting from Worsley Old Hall, calling for a comfort break in the morning and into the Ribble valley before finishing at the Italian Gardens, Stanley Park Blackpool where a Concours de Elegance will be held.
+This is the 58th running of this event starting from Worsley Old Hall, calling for a comfort break at Heskin Hall in the morning and into the Ribble valley before finishing at Princess Parade, adjacent to the Metropole, Blackpool

 There are three intertwining routes with the Direct and Scenic starting from Worsley Old Hall.
 The shortest ‘Veteran Route’starts from Preston with entrants able to choose a suitable speed betwen 9 and 12mph.